Basit-Dev/Haileys-Recipes/README.md

 - Right near the top
 - Type in what you’re looking for (like “pasta”) and it filters recipes right away

-### Filter Buttons
-- You can click buttons like:
-  - All
-  - Breakfast
-  - Lunch
-  - Dinner
-  - Vegan
-  - Quick & Easy
-- These help narrow down what you see

 ### Recipe Cards
 - Each card shows:
   - A recipe picture